diybio/diybio-codes-of-ethics/Code-North-America.md

 ## TINKERING
 Tinkering with biology leads to insight; insight leads to innovation.

+###History
-From the 2011 North American DIYbio.org Congress
+From the 2011 North American DIYbio.org Congress.